-LLR.
-Using (8) it is immediate to check that $\overline{v}$ is increasing in L (the liquidation value of the bank's asset), c (the costs associated with bankruptcy), and $\beta$ (the share of these costs incurred or internalized by the central bank), and is decreasing in $\gamma$ (the share of these costs incurred by the deposit insurance corporation).
+Under this condition, we can derive the effect of changes in the parameters of the model on the range $[0, \overline{\nu}]$ of liquidity shocks for which the central bank should be the LLR.
+Using (8) it is immediate to check that $\overline{\nu}$ is increasing in L (the liquidation value of the bank's asset), c (the bankruptcy cost), and β (the share of this cost incurred or internalized by the central bank), and is decreasing in γ (the share of this cost incurred by the deposit insurance corporation).

-Now if we consider that the failure of a large bank is likely to have larger negative externalities that are of concern to the central bank, big banks would have large c's and large $\beta$ 's, so the range of shocks for which the central bank would be responsible would be larger.
-Moreover, both $\hat{u}(v)$ and $\overline{u}$ would be shifted downwards, which leads to a "too big to fail" result: large banks would be supported more often than small banks.
+Now if we consider that the failure of a large bank is likely to have larger negative externalities that are of concern to the central bank, big banks would have large c's and large β 's,21 so the range of shocks for which the central bank should be responsible would be larger.
+Moreover, both $\hat{u}(v)$ and \overline{u} would be shifted downwards, which leads to a "too big to fail" result: large banks would be supported more often than small banks.

 To sum up, in this section we have characterized the optimal contingent allocation of LLR responsibilities.
-Under a fairly weak condition, we have shown that the central bank should be the LLR for shocks smaller than the critical value $\overline{v}$ , and the deposit insurance corporation should take care of shocks greater than $\overline{v}$ .
-Moreover, we expect big banks to have larger $\overline{v}$ 's, so for them the central bank should be responsible for a wider range of liquidity shocks.
+Under a fairly weak condition, we have shown that the central bank should be the LLR for shocks smaller than the critical value \overline{v} , and the deposit insurance corporation should take care of shocks greater than \overline{v} .
+Moreover, we expect big banks to have larger \overline{v} s, so for them the central bank should be responsible for a wider range of liquidity shocks.